Dynamic D2D-Assisted Federated Learning over O-RAN: Performance Analysis, MAC Scheduler, and Asymmetric User Selection: System Model and Design Consideration

 \subsection{System Dynamic}

-As noted in Sec.~\ref{sec:intro}, existing implementations of FL over wireless networks~\cite{9060868} mainly perform \textit{static control decisions} (e.g., network resource allocation) considering static snapshots of the network.
-However, in reality, the performance of FL can be significantly impacted by temporal dynamics (e.g., time-varying wireless channel capacity).
-In {\tt DCLM}, we take the first step toward more realistic modeling and incorporate system dynamics into FL, calling for \textit{dynamic control decisions}.

-To capture the system dynamics in {\tt DCLM}, for each global ML training round $k{\in}\mathcal{K}$, let $[T^{(k{-}1)}, T^{(k)}]$ be a wall-clock time window (measured in seconds), where $T^{(k)}$ denotes the time when global round $k$ is finished and $T^{(-1)}{=}0$.
-Also, we impose $T^{(K)}<T^{\mathsf{max}}$, where $T^{\mathsf{max}}$ captures the maximum tolerable latency for performing the last global round (i.e, $K$).
-In {\tt DCLM}, we consider the following two types of multi-granular dynamics that significantly impact the performance of FL: (M1) discrete-time dynamic FLUs' resource requirements (e.g., wireless spectrum) and (M2) continuous-time dynamic FLUs' local datasets (utilized for training ML model).
-Below, we focus on (M1) and defer modeling (M2) until Sec.~\ref{sec:local_dataset}.
+In {\tt DCLM}, we migrate from the snapshot-based analysis of FL, described in Sec.~\ref{sec:intro}, by taking the first step toward incorporating system dynamics into FL, which in turn calls for \textit{dynamic control decisions}.
+Specifically, to capture the system dynamics in {\tt DCLM}, for each global round $k{\in}\mathcal{K}$, let $[T^{(k{-}1)}, T^{(k)}]$ be a wall-clock time window (measured in seconds), where $T^{(k)}$ denotes the time when global round $k$ is finished and $T^{(-1)}{=}0$.
+We consider two types of multi-granular dynamics that impact the performance of FL: (M1) discrete-time dynamic FLUs' resource requirements (e.g., wireless spectrum) and (M2) continuous-time dynamic FLUs' local datasets.
+Below, we focus on (M1) and model (M2) later in Sec.~\ref{sec:local_dataset}.